multiversx/mx-docs/docs/developers/sc-calls-format.md

 will output `0139472eff6886771a982f3083da5d421f24c29181e63888228dc81ca60d69e1`.

-Alternatively, hex addresses can be converted to bech32 as follows:
+Additionally, hex addresses can be converted to bech32 as follows:

 ```
 import (